cloudfoundry/cloud_controller_ng/docs/v3/source/includes/upgrade_guide/upgrade_guide.md

 `GET /v2/spaces/:guid/services` is now `GET /v3/service_offerings?space_ids=guid`

-`GET /v2/services/:guid/service_plans` is now a filter on the `Service Plan` resource: `GET /v3/service_plans?service_offering_guids=guid`.
+`GET /v2/services/:guid/service_plans` is now a filter on the service plan resource: `GET /v3/service_plans?service_offering_guids=guid`.
 This link can also be found in the object's `links` section.

 In V2, `service_broker_name` was returned in the response.
 V3 returns this value only if requested using the [`fields` syntax](#fields).
-Refer to [Service Offerings endpoints](#service-offerings) for further information.
+Refer to [service offerings resource](#service-offerings) for further information.
 A link to the `Service Broker` resource is included in the object's `links` section.

-The structure of the Service Offering object as well as some attribute names have changed from V2 to V3:
+The structure of the service offering object as well as some attribute names have changed from V2 to V3:

 |**V2**|**V3**|
 |---|---|